Shirley Towers inquest: Thermal imaging not used in fire

 The two two-man teams were the first to enter the flat on the ninth floor of the 15-storey tower block on 6 April 2010.

-Under cross-examination by Martin Seaward, representing the FBU and the Bannon and Shears families, Mr Ryan agreed that if he had used the camera after entering the flat they may have found the fire before continuing upstairs to the bedrooms.'No visibility'
+Under cross-examination by Martin Seaward, representing the FBU and the Bannon and Shears families, Mr Ryan agreed that if he had used the camera after entering the flat they may have found the fire before continuing upstairs to the bedrooms.

 Mr Seaward said: "I'm not here to criticise you but would you accept that it was something you could have used?"